 What is the best way to exchange money?
 That’s easily the question I get asked the most these days.
-Maybe it’s because finding deals on flights and hotels are a little easier these days but it’s more likely that people are just more aware of how exchange rates affect us.
+Maybe it’s because finding deals on flights and hotels is a little easier these days but it’s more likely that people are just more aware of how exchange rates affect us.

 Avoid fees completely with credit cards

 Although it’s not technically cash, using a credit card with no foreign exchange fees is the cheapest way to pay for things.
 Not every card waives the foreign transaction fee so if you don’t have one of the following cards, you’ll be charged an extra 2.5% whenever you make a purchase in a foreign currency.

 Scotiabank Passport Visa Infinite

 The Scotiabank Passport Visa Infinite has an annual fee of $139, but you get a Priority Pass Membership and six free passes a year and a sign up bonus that’s worth $250 so there’s a lot of value with this card.
 I personally think it’s the best all-in-one travel card since it has no forex fees and you get a good earn rate.
 You earn Scotia Rewards points with this card which can help you lower the cost of your travels.
 For more details about the card, read my Scotiabank Passport Visa Infinite review now.